 His focus is on the promotion of community identity and aspirations, and on the realization of community needs.
 His professional experience extends across:

-- executive management of local government and heritage institutions,
+- executive management of local government and heritage institutions;

-- board directorships in community development,
+- board directorships in community development;

-- senior management in higher education,
+- senior management in higher education;

-- accreditation as an award-winning Certified International Trade Professional (CITP),
+- accreditation as an award-winning Certified International Trade Professional (CITP).

 By design, he has lived and worked in Canada’s six largest cities—Ottawa, Montréal, Edmonton, Calgary, Toronto, and Vancouver—, many of the country’s smaller communities, and all regions of Canada except the far north.
 He has travelled extensively throughout Canada, some years in excess of 100,000 kilometres.
 He has as well travelled and worked in the United States, in 37 of the states; Europe, in 11 of its nations; and, Africa, in 5 of its countries.
 He resides in Edmonton, Alberta.